Dictum-SM/state/README.md

 Though preferred, Kubernetes is not required for the DSM to run.
 The DSM can be run remotely from an admin computer or from within a Kubernetes cluster as an Operator.

 Every component of an environment, underlay and overlay, is intended to be managed by the DSM.
-This requires the DSM to be deterministic, so regardless of the starting state of the environment, the ending state should always be the same.
+This requires the DSM to be deterministic.
+Regardless of the starting state of the environment, the ending state should always be the same.
 Whether the DSM is run against a completely undefined environment or it is run against a fully built out environment, the result should always be the same.

 ## Components
 ### - Environment Definition: